Twelve basic principles of animation: Secondary action

 Adding secondary actions to the main action gives a scene more life, and can help to support the main action.
 A person walking can simultaneously swing their arms or keep them in their pockets, speak or whistle, or express emotions through facial expressions.
 The important thing about secondary actions is that they emphasize, rather than take attention away from the main action.
 If the latter is the case, those actions are better left out.
 For example, during a dramatic movement, facial expressions will often go unnoticed.
 In these cases, it is better to include them at the beginning and the end of the movement, rather than during.

 Timing

 Timing refers to the number of drawings or frames for a given action, which translates to the speed of the action on film.
 On a purely physical level, correct timing makes objects appear to obey the laws of physics.
-For instance, an object's weight determines how it reacts to an impetus, like a push; as a lightweight object will react faster than a heavy one.
+For instance, an object's weight determines how it reacts to an impetus, like a push: a lightweight object will react faster than a heavy one.
 Timing is critical for establishing a character's mood, emotion, and reaction.
 It can also be a device to communicate aspects of a character's personality.